SiddhantKodolkar/HeartDiseasePrediction/README.md

 and the label

 ## To be Predicted
+target:

-target: 0 = no disease, 1 = disease
+-- 0 = no disease

+-- 1 = disease